 NICK DERISO: The addition of Beck led to a shift into more experimental areas, with new international and psychedelic influences finding a home in the Yardbirds’ repertoire.
 Yet he was unceremoniously dumped while the group was in the midst of a 1966 American tour.
 What brought everything to a head?

-JIM McCARTY: Jeff Beck was a great addition to the band after Eric had left, and it was he mainly who was responsable for taking those blues ideas into a different world of crazy sounds, feedback and irreverence!
+JIM McCARTY: Jeff Beck was a great addition to the band after Eric had left, and it was he mainly who was responsible for taking those blues ideas into a different world of crazy sounds, feedback and irreverence!
 Jeff was a pretty wild character, very highly strung and unpredictable.
 When it worked with him it was great, but could be very difficult.
 We were contracted to do a Dick Clark tour of the U.S. which meant playing about 30 nights in a row, maybe more than one show a night, travelling in a bus with all the other bands.
 Not the best decision for us, as the other bands were all so different — Gary Lewis, Sam the Sham?
 Jeff couldn’t take it and disappeared after the first show.
-That was it as far as we were all concerned.
+That was it, as far as we were all concerned.

 NICK DERISO: “Dazed and Confused” was initially a cover song in the Yardbirds’ live set, with a few lyrical changes to the Jake Holmes original.
 Later, the song emerged with still another rewrite on Jimmy Page’s first album with Led Zeppelin.
 It remains a staple in the Yardbirds’ sets today.
 What has been that tune’s lasting appeal?